 Stepping out onto a large flat rock over the jungle below, you will have a fantastic view overlooking the north-west coast.
 To the left, you can see as far as Mae Haad, and to the right, is a clear view of the famous Nang Yuan Island.

 Hiking to the West Coast Viewpoint makes for a great adventure to explore the island.
 Along the trail, you will find yourself alone, giving you the sense of feeling lost in the jungles of Koh Tao.
-If you want to find out how to get to this less explored trail, you can read all about it here.

 Love @ Koh Tao